discord-jda/JDA-Website/docs/using-jda/interactions.md

     }
     ```

-### Selection Menus (Dropdowns)
+### Select Menus (Dropdowns)

-Selection Menus can be disabled and have up to 25 options.
+Select Menus can be disabled and have up to 25 options.

 It's possible to set the minimum and maximum number of options to be selected.